 The first thing you will want to do is bring your teammates aboard on the platform.
 You can add new users with different roles and specific permissions depending on their access requirements.
 As a quick overview, there are three types of roles: Admins, Students, and Group Admins.
 Generally, all users on your team should be added as Admins, that way they will have access to the entire platform and will be able to make changes.
 That way you can all work together to get your platform ready to launch.

-To learn more about adding users, please follow our guide: Introduction to Users
+To learn more about adding users, please follow our guide: Adding a User

 Step 2: Customizing Platform Branding

 Be sure to review our custom branding guide: Customize Your Branding

 The second thing you will want to do is customize your platform, so it represents your business and feels like a true extension of your own brand.
 Start by adding your company logo, which will be displayed in multiple locations throughout the platform.
 Next change the colors seen on the platform to match your company’s brand.
 Learn how this can be done here: Customize Your Branding

 On your platform landing and marketing pages, you can further add your own branding by inserting custom headers and footers.
 These can include a contact email address and phone number, and a custom copyright notice.